Vietnam.vn - Nền tảng quảng bá Việt Nam

 The AI industry will become increasingly energy-intensive due to competition.
 Photo: SciTechDaily.

 One important commonality is the “bigger is better” mindset that prevails in both industries.
-“We see tech companies continually expanding the size of their models, in order to create the best application.
-However, this also increases the demand for resources,” explains De Vries-Gao.
+“We see tech companies continually scaling up their models to create the best application, but this also increases the demand for resources,” explains De Vries-Gao.

 The pursuit of this trend has fueled a boom in new AI data centers, especially in the US, which has led to plans to build new gas-fired power plants and nuclear reactors to meet growing electricity demand.

 These spikes in electricity demand can put a strain on the grid and hinder the transition to cleaner energy sources, similar to the challenges posed by cryptocurrency mining.
 Another similarity is the difficulty in accurately assessing the energy consumption and environmental impact of these technologies.
-While big tech reports its carbon emissions, they rarely provide specific data on AI alone.
+While big tech reports its carbon footprint, it rarely provides specific data on AI alone.

 To solve this problem, De Vries-Gao used a technique called “triangulation.”
 He used publicly available device information, analyst estimates, and company earnings reports to predict how much hardware would be produced and how much energy it would consume.